20 top-rated backpacks you'll carry around for years | CNN Underscored

 Herschel Heritage Backpack ($64.99; amazon.com)

-Featuring the diamond logo well-known by many, the Heritage Backpack is indisputably classic.
-Its modern design is one focal point, but it also has a 15-inch laptop sleeve front pocket with a key clip that are great for school or work.
+Featuring the diamond logo well known by many, the Heritage Backpack is indisputably classic.
+Its modern design is one focal point, but it also has a 15-inch laptop sleeve front pocket with a key clip that’s great for school or work.

 ___________________________________________________________________________